shubhamd99/spring-boot/README.md

 - Starter dependencies for web, data, security, testing, and more
 - Production-ready tools like health checks, metrics, and externalized configuration
 - Simple application startup using a standard `main` method
+- **Spring Boot Actuator**: Provides built-in production-ready REST endpoints (like `/actuator/health` and `/actuator/metrics`) to monitor and manage your application's health, metrics, environment, and configuration without having to write code for it.

+## Other Essential Concepts & Tools

+### AOP (Aspect-Oriented Programming)
+AOP is a programming paradigm used to modularize cross-cutting concerns—functions that span multiple points of an application, such as logging, security, or transaction management.
+Instead of duplicating logging code in every service method, you write an **Aspect** that automatically intercepts method calls and applies the logging logic.

+### Lombok
+Project Lombok is a popular Java library that automatically plugs into your editor and build tools to reduce boilerplate code.
+Using annotations like `@Data`, `@Getter`, `@Setter`, `@NoArgsConstructor`, and `@AllArgsConstructor`, it generates getters, setters, constructors, and `toString()` methods at compile time.

+### Spring Security
+Spring Security is a powerful and customizable authentication and access-control framework.
+It is the de-facto standard for securing Spring-based applications.
+- **Authentication**: Verifies who the user is (e.g., checking username and password).
+- **Authorization**: Verifies what the user is allowed to do (e.g., checking if the user has an `ADMIN` role).
+- It operates using a chain of **Security Filters** that intercept incoming requests to enforce security rules before the request ever reaches your Controller.

 ## Spring Web and Spring MVC